Arsh Muneer: Early life

 Arsh was born in 1914 in Lucknow, British India.
-She migrated to Pakistan in Karachi with her family.
+She migrated to Karachi, Pakistan with her family.
 Later she completed her studies from the University of Karachi.
 She started working at Radio Pakistan in Lahore in 1947 after migrating to Pakistan.
 She also did stage shows and theatre plays.

 Career

-While she was in British India she had started working at All India Radio in Delhi.
+While she was in British India, she had started working at All India Radio in Delhi.
 She made her debut as an actress on PTV in 1964, the same year that PTV was launched.
 She performed in dramas Zair, Zabar, Pesh, Jaidi and Eid Ka Jora.
 She also appeared in dramas Oh, Maaf Kijiye, Intezar Farmaiye, Kya Bane Baat and Fanooni Lateefay.
 She worked at Radio Pakistan for 30 years.
 She also appeared in movie Insan Badalta Hay.
 She also sang songs for Radio, dramas and films.
 Since then she appeared in dramas Ana, Ba Adab Ba Mulahiza Hoshiyar and Shehzori.

 For her contributions towards the television industry, she was honored by the Government of Pakistan with the Pride of Performance in 1983.
 In 2005, Tributes were paid to her at the 1st Indus Drama Awards in Karachi by television personalities Moin Akhter, Babra Sharif, Faysal Qureshi, Humayun Saeed, Sultana Siddiqui and Adnan Siddiqui.

 Personal life

-Arsh was married and had five children.
+Arsh was married to the prominent Pakistani novelist Shaukat Thanvi and had five children.

 Death

-She died on 8 September 1998 in Karachi and was buried at Sakhi Hassan Graveyard.
+She died on 8 September 1998 in Karachi and was buried at Sakhi Hassan Graveyard in Karachi, Pakistan.